 1.5 Payment of NOx Strike Price.
 Within three (3) Business Days after Delivery of the NOx Quantity, Buyer, in accordance with Section 3.1 herein, will pay Seller the NOx Strike Price.

 1.6 Permanent Allocation of NOx Allowances.
-Within __ Business Days after the Effective Date, Seller will apply to the TNRCC for permanent allocation of NOx Allowances relating to permanent shutdown of the Facility. <will need to discuss this process further with Matt Baker>
+Within __ Business Days after the Effective Date, Seller will apply to the TNRCC for permanent transfer of NOx Allowances relating to permanent shutdown of the Facility.
+This request for transfer of ownership shall be completed by the executive director of the TNRCC following the submission of a completed ECT-4 Form, Application for Permanent Transfer of Allowance Ownership.
+The executive director will issue a letter to the purchaser and seller reflecting this transaction. <will need to discuss this process further with Matt Baker>

 ARTICLE 2.